wangyufei1989/MRST-HYD/README.md

 # MRST-HYD

-This repository contains the file for library: MRST-HYD, which is a toolbox for simulating offshore CO2 storage with hydrate formation.
+This repository contains all the files for library: MRST-HYD, which is a toolbox for simulating offshore CO2 storage with hydrate formation.
+We offer four example case simulations for the purpose of introduction.
+Users can learn MRST-HYD through these four given examples.
+Details about each exapmple are described inside the script.

 ![two_dimension_app](https://github.com/wangyufei1989/MRST-HYD/assets/97456379/17e76394-a813-421f-846b-ae150e6b0f7f)